Make an appointment by telephone

 Stroke prevention

-A sudden circulatory disorder or acute vascular occlusion in the brain very often results in a stroke.
-The sensitive brain tissue is highly dependent on oxygen, and serious neurological damage can quickly occur.
+If there is a sudden circulatory disorder or acute vascular occlusion in the brain, this very often results in a Stroke.
+The sensitive brain tissue is urgently dependent on oxygen and so serious neurological symptoms quickly occur.
+Damage Off.

 Diagnostics